LTLA/scRNAseq/tmp.md

-# scRNAseq
+# scRNAseq package

-Here are the datasets
+This package provides functions for retrieving SingleCellExperiment representations of data from 55 single-cell RNA-seq experiments.

+Functions to call after running `library(scRNAseq)` are listed in the 'call' column of the table:

 </head>
 <body><table border="1">